TosbackCgusBridge-Bot/CGUs-versions/Jobsonthemenu/Privacy Policy.md

 *   Job search behavior and preferences, and a record of the searches that you make on the Talent Network.
 We do this in order to present you with job recommendations based on your interests as expressed previously through your searches.
 *   Other details that you may submit to us or that may be included in the information provided to us by third parties.

-We collect information stored in your social media profile that you authorize us to access when you use your social media profile to enact features on the Talent Network, such as the ability to pre-populate our registration form or a job application, or the ability to see which of your friends have contacts with employers that interest you.
+We collect information stored in your social media profile that you authorize us to access when you use your social media profile to enact features on the Talent Network, such as the ability to pre-populate our registration form or a job application.

 In addition, when you visit the Talent Network, we may collect certain information by automated means, such as cookies and web beacons, as described in more detail below.
 The information we may collect by automated means includes: